datacarpentry/astronomy-python/_episodes/03-transform.md

 > 2. Then we will transform the coordinates and proper motion data from
 > ICRS back to the coordinate frame of GD-1.
 >
-> 3. We will put those results into a Pandas `DataFrame`, which we will use
+> 3. We will put those results into a Pandas `DataFrame`.
-> to select stars near the centerline of GD-1.
 {: .checklist}

 > ## Starting from this episode